RediSearch/RediSearch/docs/commands/ft.search.md

 Query for polygons which contain a given geoshape or are within a given geoshape

-First, create an index using `GEOSHAPE` type:
+First, create an index using `GEOSHAPE` type with a `FLAT` coordinate system:

 {{< highlight bash >}}
-127.0.0.1:6379> FT.CREATE idx SCHEMA geom GEOSHAPE
+127.0.0.1:6379> FT.CREATE idx SCHEMA geom GEOSHAPE FLAT OK
-OK
 {{< / highlight >}}